intersystems-community/integratedml-demo-template/README.md

 Enter **/sql** mode and make SQL queries to examine data in IRIS.
 ![](https://user-images.githubusercontent.com/8899513/85151564-edb5c900-b221-11ea-96d4-1833a93c47eb.png?raw=true)

-# How to develop your IntegragedML solution with IntegratedML Template
+# How to develop your IntegragedML solution with the IntegratedML Template Repository
 ## Use this template
 Click the button "Use this template" on Github to create a new repository which will be the copy of this one.